Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Abstract

 \section{Abstract}

 In recent years, the field of Gravitational Wave Astronomy has flourished.
 With the advent of more sophisticated ground-based detectors and space-based observatories, it is anticipated that Gravitational Wave events will be detected at a much higher rate in the near future.
-One of the future data analysis challenges, is performing robust statistical inference in the presence of detector noise transients or non-stationarities, as well as in the presence of stochastic Gravitational Wave signals of possible astrophysical origin.
-The incomplete knowledge of instrumental noise can introduce bias in parameter estimation of detected sources.
-Here, we propose a heavier-tailed likelihood filter based on the Generalized Hyperbolic distribution.
+One of the future data analysis challenges is performing robust statistical inference in the presence of detector noise transients or non-stationarities, as well as in the presence of stochastic Gravitational Wave signals of possible astrophysical {and/or cosmological} origin.
+The incomplete knowledge of the total noise of the observatory can {introduce challenges} in parameter estimation of detected sources.
+In this work, we propose a heavy-tailed, { Hyperbolic likelihood}, based on the Generalized Hyperbolic distribution.
 With the Hyperbolic likelihood we obtain a robust data analysis framework against data outliers, noise non-stationarities, and possible inaccurate modeling of the noise power spectral density.
-We apply this methodology to examples drawn from gravitational wave astronomy, and in particular using synthetic data sets from the planned LISA mission, demonstrating its effectiveness in improving parameter estimation accuracy.
-Our findings suggest that the use of heavier-tailed likelihoods can significantly improve the robustness of statistical inference in Gravitational Wave Astronomy.
+We apply this methodology to examples drawn from gravitational wave astronomy, and in particular to synthetic data sets from the planned LISA mission.